desci-labs/nodes/nodes-lib/README.md

 Manifests cannot be submitted "whole", as the state of draft manifests are maintained internally as [automerge CRDT documents](https://automerge.org/).
 Hence, one needs to send change chunks so that the lib submitted changes can be interspersed with simultaneous webapp edits.
 This means that your calls will more or less instantly be reflected in the webapp.

 ### Authentication
 Most functions ineracting with the Nodes backend require authentication, as they work on your private draft node.
 You can create an API key under your profile at [nodes.desci.com](https://nodes.desci.com).
-Set this as `AUTH_TOKEN` in your environment.
+Set this using the `setApiKey` function.

-Publishing to the dPID registry and/or Codex requires a private key.
-Publishing is done in-library and is not sent to the Nodes backend.
-Set the environment variable `PUBLISH_PKEY` and it will be used in interaction with the dPID registry on-chain, and as your DID in the Codex/Ceramic case.
+Publishing to the dPID registry and/or Codex requires some type of cryptographic signing mechanism.
+The relevant functions take a `signer` argument, to which you can pass either a signer instance from Metamask, or use the helper function`signerFromPkey` to create one from a raw private key.

+Note that publishing is done locally, so your key is not sent to the Nodes backend.

 ### Documentation
 This section outlines the major functionality the library provides.
 It's not a complete rundown of all capabilities, but should be enough to get some inutition for the workflow.